wp-plugins/author-and-post-statistic-widgets/readme.txt

 * | [Pro](http://www.gvectors.com/author-and-post-statistic-widgets/#tab4) | Dashboard: Own Posts' Readers Statistic by Countries
 * | [Pro](http://www.gvectors.com/author-and-post-statistic-widgets/#tab5) | Dashboard: If you're the admin, there is also a statistic for all authors activity and posts popularity

-Also you can locate APSW widget content in any place of your template files using these functions:
-* `<?php function show_stats_post($from, $to) ?>` - Displays post stat for certain period of time ($from and $to are dates)
-* `<?php function show_stats_author($from, $to) ?>` - Displays author stat for certain period of time ($from and $to are dates)
-* `<?php function show_stats() ?>` - Displays full statistic info for authors and posts.

 **WIDGET - Author & Popular Post Statistics** :
 This is a smart widget with two tabs | Author(s) | and | Posts |, which shows different statistic information on different pages, there are two cases:

 **If you're on a single post page**:

-In | Author | tab it displays current post's author avatar, name and his(her) posting activity statistic:
+* In | Author | tab it displays current post's author avatar, name and his(her) posting activity statistic:
     - Total Posts
     - Total Comments
     - Total Categories
     - Number of posts in different categories

-And in | Posts | tab it displays current author's most popular posts' titles with number of views or comments.
+* And in | Posts | tab it displays current author's most popular posts' titles with number of views or comments.

 **If you're on non-single post page**, for example you're on category page,